FEISystems/ms-macwis-prototype/README.md

 *	**User Stories and Acceptance Criteria:** We expanded the vendor challenge user story to include additional scenarios and for each user story, we developed acceptance criteria, see [User Stories](./artifacts/User Stories/User_Stories.pdf).
 *	**Definition of Done:** We used a checklist for the definition of done, see [Definition of Done Checklist](./artifacts/Definition of Done Checklist/Definition_of_Done_Checklist.pdf).
 *	**Meeting Notes:** In addition to daily meetings, notes from several Design, Development, and User Interview meetings are included in [Meeting Notes](./artifacts/Meeting Notes).
-*	**Frameworks and Libraries Used:** A description of the prototype frameworks and libraries used and why they were employed is located in the [Architecture and Frameworks Section](#c--architecture-and-frameworks).
+*	**Open Technologies:** A description of the open technologies used, including tools, prototype frameworks and libraries used and why they were employed is located in the [Architecture and Frameworks Section](#c--open-technologies).
 The prototype framework and libraries are included in this [repository](https://github.com/FEISystems/ms-macwis-prototype).
 *	**Test Scripts and Cases:** Quality Assurance (QA) activities included creating test cases (actors, preconditions, and test steps) as well as test scripts (actions, expected results, and test results in a Pass/Fail format), which are shown in the [Test Cases](./artifacts/Test Cases/Test_Cases.xlsx).
 *	**Data Assumptions:** We enhanced the vendor challenge dataset by adding columns for data requested by both caseworkers and users interviewed during the research phase.
 The type of data added was based on what would be feasible to obtain from information provided in a child care license per the Mississippi State Department of Health’s Guide, “How to Get a Child Care License.”
 Mock data was added for illustration purposes.
 More detail can be found in the [Data Assumptions](./artifacts/Data Assumptions/Data_Assumptions.pdf).